 Ever done an energy experiment?

-Energy experiments first appeared on my radar after I read Pam Grout’s New York Times bestselling book, E-squared.
+I first learned of the idea of energy experiments after reading Pam Grout’s New York Times bestselling book, E-squared.
 The book, which reads like a lab manual, presents simple experiments that ‘prove’ reality is malleable, and that we shape our life with our minds.

 I tried a few of the experiments, and indeed, they worked.
 Just like magic.